MP Estate Planning UK

 Background facts

-HMRC issued a notice in Aug 2022 valuing the total chargeable estate at £843,950.
+HMRC issued a determination in August 2022 valuing the total chargeable estate at £843,950.
 That included £380,000 for Henley Road and £62,239 for the Santander account.
-In total, £442,239 of the arrangement value was pulled back into the estate.
+In total, £442,239 of trust property was pulled back into the estate under the GROB rules — meaning the family faced IHT at 40% on assets they believed had been given away 17 years earlier.

 Tribunal focus and decision